 You should review your policy annually to see if there have been any changes in your situation that will lower your premiums.
 Bundling your policy with your home insurance, increasing deductibles, removing collision coverage on older vehicles, and a good old fashioned clean driving record will all help you save on auto insurance.

-Stop eating out – One of the best money saving tips out there for young families trying to stretch their dollars is to create a meal plan.
+Stop eating out – One of the best ways to improve your finances is to create a meal plan.
 Knowing in advance what you are going to eat for dinner can save you from many impulse visits to your favorite restaurant or fast food chain, as well as those last minute trips to the grocery store when you don’t have anything left in the cupboards.

 Related: How To Save Money On Groceries